Wellington Town Hall from Civic Square

 Alternative venues for use

-If you would like to enquire about alternate venues, contact the Wellington City Council Contact Centre on 04 499 4444.
+For information about alternative venues while the Town Hall is upgraded, call the Wellington City Council Contact Centre on 04 499 4444.